ihasdapie/chenbrian.ca/content/posts/setting_up_lxd_for_ros2_development/index.md

 6. Enjoy!
-You should now be able to run `xclock` and find it working.
+You should now be able to run `xclock` or `rviz` or any gui application and find it working.

 ## ROS